Lab 5

 data("nwords")

-<- nwords dat
+dat <- nwords

 Overview

-represent a developmental psychology study investigating the factors that influence children language development.
+This dataset nwords represent a developmental psychology study investigating the factors that influence children language development.
 The dataset includes information about the number of words in a a language task, and some potential predictors: caregiver behavior, socioeconomic status, amount of time spent with the child during a week and the presence of a baby-sitter or not.

-: categorical variable representing the family socioeconomic status, with three levels: “Low”, “Middle”, and “High”
+• ses: categorical variable representing the family socioeconomic status, with three levels: “Low”, “Middle”, and “High”

 1. Importing data and overall check